gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 *  Description: Challenge response using the Echo Option for CoAP from {{I-D.ietf-core-echo-request-tag}}.
 *  Reference: {{I-D.ietf-core-oscore-groupcomm}} (Appendix E.3).

-## ACE Public Key Encoding Registry {#ssec-iana-pub-key-enc}

-This specification registers the value defined in {{fig-pub-key-enc-values}} in the "ACE Public Key Encoding" IANA Registry.

 --- back

 # Profile Requirements # {#profile-req}